 I studied piano with Ryszard Bakst at Chetham's School of Music and drama at University of London.
 The combination of music and dramatic storytelling has run through my career ever since as I’ve moved between working in theatre, musical theatre, opera, orchestral music, arts festivals and film.

 I began performing improvised piano accompaniments for silent film in 2014, taking part in the masterclasses at Le Giornate del Cinema Muto (Pordenone) in 2015.
 In 2016 I founded the Yorkshire Silent Film Festival which has had three editions, bringing live-scored silent film to cinemas, theatres and village halls across Yorkshire.
 Yorkshire Silent Film Festival will now take place biennially from May 2020.

 My PhD research at University of Huddersfield Music Department is a phenomenological study of silent film piano improvisation.
 I'm also researching keyboard accompaniments of the silent era and presented the latest stage of this work at the Royal Musical Association annual conference in Bristol in September 2018.
 I teach in the University of Huddersfield music department and have led masterclasses and workshops at the universities of York and Huddersfield.

 I have a particular interest in pedagogies of improvisation.
-As well as leading the improvisation module at University of Huddersfield, I lead practical improvisation projects with young musicians, most recently with Chapel FM arts centre in Leeds, Hat Fair festival in Winchester and The Cube in Corby.
+As well as teaching the improvisation module at University of Huddersfield for three years, I lead practical improvisation projects with young musicians, most recently with Chapel FM arts centre in Leeds, Hat Fair festival in Winchester and The Cube in Corby.